 Based on answers to these questions, you select the companies that meet the same criteria.
 These companies and their employees become the target of your successful B2B marketing efforts.

 Why, how and what in everyday life

 Once you learn to use Sinek's approach, you realize that you can apply it to your everyday entrepreneur life.
 In order to define new goals and overcome the existing ones, it is necessary to know the answer to "why".

 Why do you do business in your field, why do you take specific business steps, and why do your customers trust you?
 Once you realize that you are not able to find answers to one of these questions, you are in a vicious circle.

 At the same time, you have to know how your customers respond to this question: Why do they buy your products and use your services?
 Do you know it?
+(Btw. do you know what is a buyer persona?)
 And do you suppose that you know it or did you conduct really relevant research?
 Without a thorough understanding of your target audience, it will be very difficult for you to innovate and satisfy the needs of your customers.
 And as we know, who does not innovate is doomed to failure.